dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ## New Capabilities

-### Updated enrollment process for Windows BYOD scenarios <!--713927-->

 ### Modernizing the Company Portal website <!--753980-->
 The Company Portal website will support apps that are targeted to users who do not have managed devices.
 The website will align with other Microsoft products and services by using a new contrasting color scheme, dynamic illustrations, and a "hamburger menu," ![Small image of the hamburger menu that is now added at the top left corner of the Company Portal website](../media/CP_hamburger_menu.png) which will contain helpdesk contact details and information on existing managed devices.
 The landing page will be rearranged to emphasize apps that are available to users, with carousels for Featured and Recently Updated apps.
 You can find before and after images available on the [What's new in the Company Portal UI page](https://docs.microsoft.com/intune/whats-new/whats-new-in-intune-app-ui).

+### Non-managed devices can access targeted apps <!--664691-->
+As part of the design changes on the Company Portal website, beginning in February, iOS and Android users will be able to install apps targeted to them as "available without enrollment" on their non-managed devices.
+Using their Intune credentials, users will be able to log into the Company Portal website and see the list of apps targeted to them.
+The app packages of the "available without enrollment"'" apps are made available for download via the CP website.
+Apps which require enrollment for installation are not affected by this change, as users will be prompted to enroll their device if they wish to install those apps.

 ### View all actions on managed devices <!--677150-->
-A new __Device actions__ report shows who has performed remote actions like factory reset on devices, and additionally shows the status of that action.
+A new __Device Actions__ report shows who has performed remote actions like factory reset on devices, and additionally shows the status of that action.

 ## Notices